 (contraception) at the same time during all of the following:

-- for at least 1 month before beginning Soriatane treatment
+- for at least 1 month before beginning treatment with SORIATANE

-- for at least 3 years after stopping Soriatane treatment
+- for at least 3 years after stopping treatment with SORIATANE

 - You can get a free birth control counseling session and pregnancy testing from a prescriber or family planning expert.
-Your prescriber can give you a Soriatane Patient Referral Form for this free session.
+Your prescriber can give you a Contraception Counseling Referral Form for this free session.

 The following are considered effective forms of birth control: